ianaliti/swapIt/README.md

 - Orchestrates the business logic
 - Contains Use Cases (business operations)
 - Uses ports defined by Domain
+- DTOs prevent Domain entities from leaking
+- Mapping done directly in each Use Case

 ### 3. Adapters - Presentation
 - HTTP controllers